PirunSeng/bookmarker/README.md

 * Rails version 4.2.4
 * PostgreSQL 9.2

-* Then:
-* Clone the project
+* Then clone the project

-* On your terminal
+On your terminal
-  -> Navigate to project root directory
+* Navigate to project root directory
-  -> Run "bundle install" command to install all depen -> Run "rake db:create" command to create database -> Run "rake db:migrate" command to create migrate all schema migration -> Run "rails s" command
+* Run "bundle install" command to install all depen
+* Run "rake db:create" command to create database
+* Run "rake db:migrate" command to create migrate all schema migration
+* Run "rails s" command
 * Navigate to your browser with "localhost:3000"

 * Yeah....enjoy your bookmarkers specialist!